 6. Nike Air Zoom Vomero 14

 If you want your feet to feel pampered, this could be the shoe for you.
+As a dedicated walking shoe, it makes no concessions in providing the right support and comfort for walking’s unique mechanics.

 The upper of the shoe uses Nike’s Flywire technology with Dynamic Fit technology, which makes it seamless and very breathable.
 You’ll find that it will hug your foot while locking it in securely.